forrestfresh/tech-exercise/README.md

 Building on this further, utilising the producer/consumer approach, a queue based consumer implementation could be built along with multithreading, to allow for concurrent processing.
 This solution could allow for very large data sets and be much faster to process.
-With this map/reduce approach we could Big O reducing significantly, more in line with `O(log n)`.
+With this map/reduce approach we could see Big O reducing significantly, more in line with `O(log n)`.